lzap/deagon/README.md

 Elisabeth Sobeck
 ```

-To generate output in lower case without space:
+To generate output in lowercase with a dash instead of a space:

 ```
 # generate -d
 ted-faron
 ```

-To generate arbitrary amount of random names:
+To generate an arbitrary number of random names:

 ```
 # generate -n 10